SovereignCloudStack/standards/Standards/scs-0214-v2-k8s-node-distribution.md

   The field gets autopopulated most of the time by either the kubelet or external mechanisms like the cloud controller.

-- `topology.scs.community/host-id`

-  This is an SCS-specific label; it MUST contain the hostID of the physical machine running the hypervisor (NOT: the hostID of a virtual machine).
-Here, the hostID is an arbitrary identifier, which need not contain the actual hostname, but it should nonetheless be unique to the host.
-  This helps identify the distribution over underlying physical machines, which would be masked if VM hostIDs were used.

 ## Conformance Tests

 The script `k8s-node-distribution-check.py` checks the nodes available with a user-provided kubeconfig file.
-Based on the labels `topology.scs.community/host-id`, `topology.kubernetes.io/zone`, `topology.kubernetes.io/region` and `node-role.kubernetes.io/control-plane`, the script then determines whether the nodes are distributed according to this standard.
+Based on the labels `topology.kubernetes.io/zone`, `topology.kubernetes.io/region` and `node-role.kubernetes.io/control-plane`, the script then determines whether the nodes are distributed according to this standard.
 If this isn't the case, the script produces an error.